How to produce compelling Data Visualisations

 Because colours attract people’s attention, you may want to use a standard colour palette through your piece of work, to reinforce the idea that it is a coherent entity.
 Using very different colours or styles for each visualisation can suggest that you have pulled them from a variety of sources without taking time to adapt them to the needs of the people using them.

-How can I make my data visualisation accessible?
+How to you make your data visualisation accessible

 Data visualisations are fantastic ways to present information, but some approaches can make them unusable for people with particular disabilities.
 The whole piece of work should be accessible to everyone, and you can take simple measures which will improve their universal usability.